What Passing My Level 2 Assessment Means To Me

 What does this mean for my students?

-I want you to understand that being corrected in class has nothing to do with your value as a person, but it is like trying to remove the blinders from someone’s eyes and mind to get them to see what is right in front of them.
+When I see a student doing an asana incorrectly, I want to help them understand how to work with their body and mind.
+I want them to understand that being corrected in class has nothing to do with their value as a person.
+I like being corrected when I go to class.
+A verbal correction, use of a prop or a physical adjustment is like trying to remove the blinders from someone’s eyes and mind to get them to see what is right in front of them.

 A lot of my students are around my age, some younger, some older.
 I want to urge you to practice.
 Don’t give up on yourself.
 “The study of asana is not about mastering posture.
 It is about using posture to understand and transform yourself.” ~ BKS Iyengar